Dorrit Reventlow

-Princess Dorrit Romanov (née Reventlow; born 22 April 1942) is a Danish translator, benefactor, philanthropist, social activist, and the widow of Prince Dimitri Romanov, who had claims to the headship of the Imperial House of Russia.
+Princess Theodora Alexeevna Romanov (née Dorrit Reventlow; born 22 April 1942) is a Danish translator, benefactor, philanthropist, social activist, and the widow of Prince Dimitri Romanov, who had claims to the headship of the Imperial House of Russia.

 Biography

 She was born Dorrit Reventlow on 22 April 1942 in the city of Recife, Brazil, in the family of Eric Reventlow (1903–1944) and his wife Nina Bent Rasmussen (1912–1996).
-She is a direct descendant of Landgrave Conrad Georg Reventlow (1749-1815), Privy Councillor of Denmark from his relationship with Marie Sophie Brag (b.
+She is a direct descendant of Landgrave Conrad Georg von Reventlow (1749-1815), Privy Councillor of Denmark from his extramarital relationship with his mistress Marie Sophie Brag (b.
 1770).
 Dorrit is the third child in the family, her sister Rosa was born in 1938 and is married to French-Brazilian industrialist Jose Carlos Gonçalves.
 Brother George was born in 1941 and lived only eight years and died in 1949 in Denmark.

 Dorrit's father died when she was only two years and in 1946 the family returned to Denmark.
 She attended private schools in Denmark and Switzerland, where she learned Portuguese, English, French, Italian and Spanish.
 In 1976 she opened her own translation company in Lisbon.
 After the death of her first husband in 1985 she returned to Denmark, where she worked as a representative of a Portuguese tourism company, also serving as the chair of a Danish-Brazilian society.
 In this role, Princess Dorrit succeeded in expanding the society's membership, while promoting Portuguese language and culture.

 Since 1993, she has headed her own translation firm called Translator Dorrit Romanoff & Assoc.
 In her free time she actively helped her husband in his humanitarian and charitable work in Russia.